AmpereComputing/edk2-ampere-tools/README.md

 fail   0
 ```
 An equivalent **Makefile** is also provided for those who wish to use it instead.
 Run `make -f edk2-ampere-tools/Makefile` for options.

+**Note**
+- For cross-compilation, use CROSS_COMPILE environment variable to specify the cross-compiler.
+- For native compilation, make sure that the location of the compiler invocations has been added to the PATH environment variable.